 Aussies love their pavlova; it’s a dessert synonymous with summer, Christmas and outdoor entertaining.
-It is also an ideal dessert for any special occasion and entertaining to a crowd.
+It is also an ideal dessert for any special occasion and for entertaining a crowd.
+If you want to learn how to make a perfect pavlova, you’ve come to the right place.

-Although this iconic Aussie dessert can end in a disaster, if your not careful.
-A pavlova should be crunchy on the outside, soft and slightly chewy on the inside, then topped with freshly whipped cream and finished off with a tumbling of delicious fruit.
+A pavlova should be crunchy on the outside, soft and slightly chewy on the inside, then topped with freshly whipped cream, tart fruit or citrus curd and finished off with a tumbling of delicious fruit.

 To become the master of the pavlova, have a look at these following tips to make a magnificent meringue.